worldviewer/react-worldviewer-app-old/README.md

     http://www.controversiesofscience.com/arp/worldview/text?original=off

 On a desktop, there is of course no issue because we can simply add in another pane next to the text.

+#### Best Content

+When it comes to any of the `best-` hash links, they will be determined based upon the ratings schema.
+To qualify as a best, it's of course not necessary to rank high by all standards.
+It can just score high by one metric amongst some minimum number of individuals (perhaps 3?), who must agree by metric.

+One way to implement this might be to create 3 rating-sorted spaces at the top of comments for best comments; a rating-sorted list beneath the card text for best annotations; beneath the card graphic for best zoom shares; at the top of the propositional view for best questions (etc).
+In each case, clicking them would take you to the actual home for the content.
+And in each case, a "More ..." dropdown is available to fold out an expanded list.

 ### Add Mobile Swipeable Panel for Worldview-Level Feed